 “a.
 The Discussion needs work.
 At times, the authors fall prey to over-selling the novelty and significance of their results.
 The results themselves are genuinely interesting and exciting, so there is no reason to exaggerate differences with prior research or to over-interpret the theoretical significance. “

 We have scaled back claims of theoretical novelty.
-For example, in the discussion of the middle zone, the reviewer convinced us that our results are in general consistent with the hypothesis that pain, negative affect and cognitive control consistent activate the MCC, and we now point that out clearly.
+For example, in the discussion of the middle zone, the reviewer convinced us that our results are in general consistent with the hypothesis that pain, negative affect and cognitive control consistently activate the MCC, and we now point that out clearly.
 However, we also more clearly outline novel implication of our results, such as the finding that reward was consistently associated with ventral MCC, suggesting this region may more generally integrate affect with cognitive control.

-“In contrast to claims of pain-specificity in MCC (Lieberman and Eisenberger, 2015), all four middle sub-regions were associated with pain and cognitive control.
-This finding is broadly consistent with adapative control hypothesis, which postulates that MCC integrates negative affective signals with cognitive control in order to optimize actions in the face of action-outcome uncertainty (Shackman et al., 2011; Cavanagh and Shackman, 2015). – lines 462-465
+“In contrast to claims of pain-selectivity in MCC (Lieberman and Eisenberger, 2015), all four middle sub-regions were associated with pain and cognitive control.
+This finding is broadly consistent with adapative control hypotheses, which postulate that MCC integrates negative affective signals with cognitive control in order to optimize actions in the face of action-outcome uncertainty (Shackman et al., 2011; Cavanagh and Shackman, 2015). – lines 462-465

 “Importantly, ventral MCC showed a preference not only for negative affect and pain, but also reward.
 Thus, the present results suggest that ventral aspects of MCC may incorporate low-level affective signals into cognitive control, whereas dorsal MCC may be more important for aspects of cognitive motor control that require working-memory or resolving interference.” – lines 469-473